-Filling out your tax declaration is not always easy.
+Filling out your tax return is not always easy.
 Who has to declare what?
 Can I reduce my tax burden?
 What are the subtleties this year?

 The OGBL keeps you informed.